Jerbuck/app-iperf3/README.md

 ### Catalyst 9000 Usage

-When you start the container a server will be started by default.
-You can test then iperf3 locally over the loopback by using:
+When you start a container it will launch a server by default.
+You can test this by connecting to it over the loopback.
 ```
+switch# app-hostings connect appid iperf session
 iperf3 -c 127.0.0.1
 ```